 Gorillas are the largest of the great apes.
 They are gentle giants, herbivores, and social creatures who share 98% of their genetic code with humans, making them our closest cousins after chimpanzees and bonobos.
 There are two gorilla species, separated geographically by expansive swaths of Congo Basin forest.
-The mountain gorilla is one of the rarest animals in the world with a growing population, but only about 1,000 individuals remain.
+The mountain gorilla is one of the rarest animals in the world with a growing population, but only about remaining 1,000 individuals.
 There are no captive mountain gorillas; any gorilla you see in the zoo is a lowland gorilla.

 The good news is holders of permits are almost assured sightings with virtually 100% success rates for treks.
 Once found, tourists have a one-hour viewing experience with the group.
+Each gorilla trekking group is limited to 8 participants, which allows for an intimate and high quality hour spent in the company of these incredible animals.
+Gorilla trekking difficulty can range from easy to strenuous in both Rwanda and Uganda, although Rwanda has more options on the easy to moderate level than Uganda.

 Though the trekking permits are expensive (currently $1,500 per person per trek in Rwanda and $700 per person per trek in Uganda), gorilla trekking is considered by many to be the most intimate and amazing wildlife experience on the planet.
 If any safari activity could be considered priceless, this is it.